In this post, I will explain exactly how felonies work in the state of California including the legal process, penalties and more.

-Generally, any crime for which you can be incarcerated for more than a year is considered a felony, which is how California distinguishes criminal offenses.
+Any crime for which you can be incarcerated for more than a year is considered a felony1, which is how California distinguishes between misdemeanor and felony criminal offenses.

 California also has a 3-Strikes law where a strike is placed on your record for a serious felony conviction such as